DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/products/social-reputation/social-reputation.md

 - component: feature-1
   headline: Display Your Testimonials
   class: social-reputation__feature--2
-  text: Easily showcase your reputation by organizing reviews by source, doctor, procedure,
+  text: Easily showcase your sterling reputation by organizing reviews by source,
-    and more.
+    medical provider, procedure, service, and more.
 Positive testimonials are tagged and posted to your practice website.
-    Our platform then automatically integrates these testimonials to relevant content pages and displays the star ratings in search results.
+Our platform automatically integrates these testimonials to relevant content pages and displays the star ratings in search results.
   btn:
   img: "/img/products/social-reputation/reviews-feature.jpg"
   alt: Display Testimonials